Skar-work/Fuel-Injector-Digital-Twin-for-helicopter/README.md

 # HAL LUH(light Utility helicopter) - Fuel Injection System Digital Twin

 This project is an interactive, browser-based digital twin simulating the fuel injection system of a HAL LUH helicopter.
 It provides a real-time visualization of the system's parameters, flight dynamics, and responses to various fault conditions.
 The entire simulation runs on the client-side using vanilla JavaScript, HTML, and CSS.

 **PREVIEW**

 <img width="1253" height="839" alt="image" src="https://github.com/user-attachments/assets/a43265e9-0cc1-4873-8630-6906e60d7b35" />

 <img width="1055" height="889" alt="image" src="https://github.com/user-attachments/assets/48b258b1-e3d8-4bf8-b947-96a9e4f93346" />

 ## Features

-* **Real-time Physics Simulation:** The core of the digital twin is a JavaScript-based simulation that models flight dynamics, engine parameters, and fuel system behavior at a rate of 10 Hz.
+* **Real-time Physics Simulation:** The core of the digital twin is a JavaScript-based simulation that models flight dynamics4.
+3D Model of board, engine parameters, and fuel system behavior at a rate of 10 Hz.
 * **Interactive Controls:** Users can directly control the helicopter's flight by adjusting the **Collective Pitch** and observe the immediate effects on all system parameters.
 * **Comprehensive Data Visualization:**
     * **Live Graphs:** Five real-time charts dynamically display key metrics such as Altitude, Fuel Pressure, Engine RPM, Fuel Flow Rate, and Fuel Temperature.